 A group of Cold War aliens, ’50s-style swimmers, skeletons, mummified women and statuesque ravers circle each other onstage in this demented clip for Daft Punk’s “Around the World.”
 Director Michel Gondry keeps things simple—via a series of effortless zooms and overheads timed to the circular choreography, he evokes dance music’s appeal as an ageless global phenomenon.

 DJ Jason Nevins made Run-DMC sound cool again with his remix of the group’s first single, 1983’s “It’s Like That.”
 This old-skool-meets-new-skool clip for the song works off the combative nature set up by the “vs” between Run-DMC and Nevins.
 A group of ravers gather together in an abandoned warehouse, fending each other off not with fists but with body moving.
 Killer choreography and silky camera moves are director Marcus Sternberg’s visual weapons of choice.
 More importantly, though, this anthropological celebration of alternative modes of competition works as a continuation of Jennie Livingston’s legendary documentary Paris Is Burning and Madonna’s “Vogue” video.

-96. Sinead O'Connor, "Nothing Compares 2 U" (John Maybury).
 In stark contrast to the often excessive videos of its time period, Sinead O’Connor and director John Maybury’s minimalist video for “Nothing Compares 2 U” proclaimed O’Connor as an iconoclast to be reckoned with.
 Moody images of O’Connor walking through a paganistic, gargoyle-filled park were offset with close-ups of the singer’s porcelain face against a black background.
 And yes, that’s a real tear.